The transfer portal has taken Houston, Baylor, Gonzaga and UCLA to the Final Four

-A former Kansas Jayhawk (Quentin Grimes) scored more points than any other Houston player through the four wins on the path to the national semifinals.
-In Sampson’s system that values rebounding as much as scoring, a former Towson player (Justin Gorham) has grabbed the most boards during his team’s extended Indianapolis stay.
+A former Kansas Jayhawk (Quentin Grimes) scored more points than any other Houston player in its four wins on the path to the national semifinals.
+In Sampson’s system, which values rebounding as much as scoring, a former Towson Tiger (Justin Gorham) has grabbed the most boards during his team’s extended Indianapolis stay.
 And the leading assist man?
-That’s DeJon Jarreau, formerly of the University of Massachusetts, who also happens to be the team’s best defender.
+That’s DeJon Jarreau, formerly a Massachusetts Minuteman, who also happens to be the team’s best defender.

 The second-seeded Cougars, with four transfers in their starting lineup and two more on the roster, are an extreme example of a program that leans on players from elsewhere.
 But they’re also a reflection of their peers, both in the men’s Final Four and across the college basketball landscape, as players take advantage of more freedom to transfer and programs embrace how those athletes can be valuable additions.